Frequently asked questions

 No problem.
 On your award entry form, you can specify any sensitive information that adds value to your award entry, but that shouldn’t be communicated publicly beyond LinkedIn and our external judging panel.

 We plan to announce the shortlist of finalists and their agencies on the LinkedIn Marketing Awards website on or around 12 December 2019.

 9. When will the list of award winners be published?
 And where?

-The award winners and their agencies will be announced on or around December 5 on the LinkedIn Marketing Awards website and promoted via other channels.
+The award winners and their agencies will be announced, on or around on 20th February 2020 on the LinkedIn Marketing Awards website and promoted via other channels.